mpaluchowski/cycling.paluchowski.com/content/community/strava-should-do-better-than-athlete-posts.md

 ---
-title: Strava Can Do Better Than Athlete Posts
+title: Strava Should Do Better Than Athlete Posts
 date: 2017-09-29T10:35:14+02:00
 tags:
     - Strava